 Climate and Biodiversity Futures

-This one day conference will bring experts together from across academia, policy and land management to discuss how new technologies and tools such as remote sensing, ecosystem modelling and precision management can be deployed in cost effective ways to resist, accept and direct paths to effective nature repair.
+This one day symposium will bring experts together from across academia, policy and land management to discuss how new technologies and tools can be deployed in cost effective ways to resist, accept and direct paths to effective nature repair.

 schedule Date & time